sarcah/sarcah.github.io/readme.md

 **Github:**

 ####Purpose
-The
-The purpose of the portfolio website is to present my skills, interests, and work history to potential employers and collaborators.
-This will enhance my visibility to others in the technology industry, which will assist in gaining employment or becoming involved with interesting projects.

-As a developer, the website itself functions as an exhibition of software development and design capabilities.
-Therefore extra attention has been paid to designs which address modern concerns.
-These concerns include responsiveness to screens of different sizes, interactivity to encourage visitors to return to the site, and accessibility for the visually impaired.
+The purpose of this website is to showcase my skills, projects, work and employment history and personal information to prosepective employers.
+This ongoing work in progress allows me to have an online presence that can be continuously updated as I learn new skills, and will assist in gaining future employment.
+The website has been designed to be responsive, ease of use in navigation and ease of access for differently abled users.

-Functionality and Features
+####Functionality and Features
-Component 1: Navigation Bar and Footer Bar
-The site will include a navigation bar, which will include links to the other main pages of the website - home, projects, blog, and CV - on each page.
-The navigation bar both informs visitors of the other pages available on the website, and allows them a way to visit them.

-The navigation bar resides at the top of each page so the user will always know where they can go on each page to navigate around the website.
-A yellow hover effect is used on the text for each page to provide feedback to the user that the feature is interactable.
-The fact that yellow features are interactable will be used repeatedly on the website.

-A footer bar is included with links to professional accounts - LinkedIn and Github - as well as a link which will open an email message to my email address.
-This will allow visitors to view additional information such as my career prior to tech, personal projects, and allow them to get in contact with me if they wish.

-Component 2: Banners
-Each page includes a large banner beneath the navigation bar to inform the user what the content of the page will be.

-These banners draw attention partially because of their size.
-They are sized using view width and view height so they dominate the page no matter the size of the viewport.

-Furthermore, the banners are one of the few places where graphics are used on the website.
-This is done intentionally to draw the user's attention.
-The graphics used in the banners are futuristic designs which is an appropriate theme for a developer in the technology sector.
+**Drop down menu**
+The drop down menu is consistently located on the top right corner of each page.
+The menu button shows a pointer hover, and changes colour when clicked.
+The dropdown components show a different hover colour (using opaque colours for ease of reading).
+The menu bar does not contain a link to the page being visited, so not to be repitious.

+**Home page buttons**
+These aim to provide the user an extra incentive to click through to other pages, and make a feature of them on the homepage.
+These buttons also have a hover feature.

+**Headers and Footers**
+Headers appear consistent with font and styling on each page, with the home page being more stylised for name.
+The footer bar is consistent on each page, with the homepage footer giving credit to image sources.

 Component 3: CV Download
 Visitors to the website have the ability to download a PDF copy of my CV.
 This will allow them to incorporate my information into their file systems or show other relevant persons without needing to visit the website repeatedly.